Xrayez/godot-editor-plugin-tools/README.md

 # Godot Editor Plugin Tools

-This is a collection of useful editor plugin utility methods and tools.
+This is a collection of useful editor plugin utility methods and tools, which help developing the plugins themselves.
+Some more sophisticated editor enhancements and optimizations are implemented as dedicated plugins here under `addons/` folder.

+## Compatibility

 Godot 3.1+ compatible.

+## EditorPluginUtils

-## Usage
+### Usage

 ```gdscript
 var utils = EditorPluginUtils.new(self)